 When you write your paper, include mostly primary sources.
 You may include secondary sources but not as many.

 Secondary: Material that discusses original sources.

 This online encyclopedia is a valid source as it is published by the Library of Virginia.
-A website with a domain name ending in .org, .edu, or .gov are usually good web sources.
+A website with a domain name ending in .edu or .gov is usually a good web source.
 The website and articles are secondary sources, but they have primary source links to images and audio.
-If you visit the website’s About page, you’ll notice they employ fact checkers, as well.
+If you visit the website’s “About” page, you’ll notice they employ fact checkers, as well.

 Another good place to start your search is the National Park Service website.
 Government websites contain a wealth of solid research material and links to primary sources.